conr2286/PocketFT8Xcvr/README.md

 * The V2.00 boards support the Adafruit Ultimate GPS Breakout board.
 The firmware supports using the PPS signal to determine when the GPS has a fix; however, the V2.00 PCB requires a patch wire to connect the PPS pin to Teensy Digital Pin 2, and the GPS connector has the PPS pin in an awkward location for a ribbon cable.
 This will hopefull be fixed in the V3.00 hardware.

 # Boards and Parts Availability
 Pocket FT8 Revisited is not a kit.
-If you seek a kit-like experience, check-out QRP Labs, the uSDX follow-ons, or the DX FT8 kit as Pocket FT8 construction demands some engineering skills.
+If you seek a kit-like experience, check-out QRP Labs, the uSDX follow-ons, or the DX FT8 kit as Pocket FT8 construction demands some engineering skills and tools including KiCAD, the Arduino IDE, and Visual Studio Code with PlatformIO extensions.

 # Building the Firmware
 1. Install Arduino 2.X IDE